citizensadvice/design-system/CONTRIBUTING.md

 ### Building

-Run `npm run build` and this will compile all the SCSS into the `dist` folder.
+Run `npm run build` and this will compile all the SCSS into the `lib` folder.

 #### Output checks